Qrouger/PPIFold/README.md

 ## Initial File

 Inital file can be set with Uniprot ID, sequence fasta or both.<br>
-UniprotID need to be in same line separate by comma<br>
+UniprotID need to be in same line separate by comma.<br>

 Ex : <br>
 UniprotID1,UniprotID2,UniprotID3...<br>